jovank2001/Projects/Calculator/README.txt

-Calculator created by Jovan Koledin using pointers
+Calculator created by Jovan Koledin using pointers.
+Was written to get more familiar with pointers.